-We are headquartered are in San Francisco, with local offices in Oakland, Milpitas, San Rafael, and American Canyon.
-In addition to maintaining the dedicated services of more than a thousand matches, Big Brothers Big Sisters of the Bay Area employs over two dozen staff members who identify and support our matches in all nine counties.
+We are headquartered in San Francisco, with local offices in Oakland, Milpitas, and American Canyon.
+In addition to maintaining the dedicated services of more than a thousand matches, Big Brothers Big Sisters of the Bay Area employs over two dozen staff members who support matches in all nine counties.

 Rick has been with Big Brothers Big Sisters of the Bay Area since 2008, starting as Data Communications Specialist before becoming Director of Operations in 2013.
 He was named Vice President of Operations in 2014 and Vice President of Data and Systems Administration in 2017.
 Prior to his arrival at BBBSBA, Rick worked for over 17 years in retail management, where he developed his penchant for problem-solving and system management, as well has his desire to help others and serve the public.

 Rick’s educational background includes a bachelor of science degree in Technical Journalism from Oregon State University.
 He and his wife live in Berkeley.

 Christine Flores, Pinterest

 Alex Grebenschikov, AppDynamics